ogham/rust-users/README.md

 ## Creating mock users

-The only thing a mock users object needs to know in advance is the UID of the current user.
+The only thing a mock users table needs to know in advance is the UID of the current user.
-Aside from that, you can add users and groups with `add_user` and `add_group` to the object:
+Aside from that, you can add users and groups with `add_user` and `add_group` to the table:

 ```rust
 use users::mock::{MockUsers, User, Group};